ibm-cloud-docs/containers/storage-file-vpc-apps.md

 ## Setting up encryption in-transit (EIT)
 {: #storage-file-vpc-eit}

-Encryption in-transit is available as a Beta.
-{: beta}

 Review the following information about EIT.
 If you choose to use encryption in-transit, you need to balance your requirements between performance and enhanced security.
 Encrypting data in-transit can have performance impacts due to the processing that is needed to encrypt and decrypt the data at the endpoints.
 For more information about encryption in-transit, see [VPC Encryption in Transit](https://cloud.ibm.com/docs/vpc?topic=vpc-file-storage-vpc-about&interface=ui#fs-eit).